-- Milk (900 ml)
+- Milk (800 ml)

-- Sugar (1 cup)
+- Sugar (about 1 cup)

-- Vanilla essence (2t)
+- Vanilla essence

 - There will be some caramel left in the pan at the end and you might wonder how you are going to clean it.
 Don’t worry, its basically still sugar and melts in plain water after cooling.

-- In a mixing bowl, beat 4 whole eggs, 2 egg yolks with 3T of sugar and then stir in the milk slowly.
+- In a mixing bowl, beat 4 whole eggs, 2 egg yolks with 3T of sugar and then stir in the milk slowly to avoid cooking the eggs.
 Add 2t of vanilla essence.
 Put the whole mixture through a strainer to remove the strands of albumin from the egg white.

 - Break off and dispose of any of the hardened caramel on the sides of the ramekins and pour in your custard.
 Skim off any bubbles.

-- Bake for 22 minutes or until the custard has just a slight tinge of brown, and then leave in the oven with the heat off for a further 15 minutes (without opening the oven door).
+- Bake for 30 minutes or until the custard has just a slight tinge of brown, and then leave in the oven with the heat off for a further 10 minutes (without opening the oven door).